ShivanKaul/star-spec/draft-dss-star.md

 Note that such attacks can also be limited in scope by maintaining out-of-band protections against entities that attempt to launch large numbers of queries in short time periods.

+### Detecting Presence of Specific Measurements

+Related to {{dictionary-attacks}}, a malicious Aggregation Server could detect the presence of a specific measurement in the set of received encrypted reports by querying the Randomness Server for that measurement.
+Similar to {{dictionary-attacks}}, this attack is also mitigated by regularly rotating the VOPRF key and out-of-band protections such as IP-based restrictions.

 ### Sybil Attacks

 By their very nature, attacks where a malicious Aggregation Server injects clients into the